Thomas Pilcher: First World War

-At the outbreak of the First World War in August 1914 Pilcher was on leave in England, and offered his services to the War Office, but was initially turned down as unsuitable for command by Sir John French; however, in January 1915 he was appointed to command the newly formed 17th (Northern) Division, a New Army division predominantly drawn from northern England.
+At the outbreak of the First World War in August 1914 Pilcher was on leave in England, and offered his services to the War Office, but was initially turned down as unsuitable for command by the commander-in-chief (C-in-C) of the British Expeditionary Force (BEF), Field Marshal Sir John French; however, in January 1915, he was appointed as general officer commanding (GOC) of the newly formed 17th (Northern) Division, a New Army formation predominantly drawn from civilian volunteers from Northern England.

 The division moved to France in July 1915, where it held a sector near Ypres for the remainder of the year.
-It fought the Actions of St Eloi Craters in March 1916, following which Douglas Haig considered relieving Pilcher of his command – he was not highly rated by his superior officers – but in the end his corps commander, Hew Fanshawe, was sacked instead.
+It fought the Actions of St Eloi Craters in March 1916, following which General Sir Douglas Haig, who had succeeded French in command of the BEF, considered relieving Pilcher of his command – he was not highly rated by his superior officers – but in the end his corps commander, Lieutenant General Hew Dalrymple Fanshawe, GOC of V Corps, was sacked instead.
 Pilcher was perceived by many as old-fashioned and disengaged, rarely visiting the trenches; the journalist Philip Gibbs remarked on his "courteous old-fashioned dignity and gentleness of manner", but concluded simply that "modern warfare was too brutal for him".
-Pilcher's command was certainly slack; an observer in the summer of 1916, recently appointed to 17th Division as a staff officer, recalled finding a completely disorganised unit, with no central co-ordination, no effective provision of laundry or comforts for front-line units, and described the divisional staff as simply "of no value".
+Pilcher's command was certainly slack; an observer in the summer of 1916, recently appointed to the 17th Division as a staff officer, recalled finding a completely disorganised unit, with no central co-ordination, no effective provision of laundry or comforts for front-line units, and described the divisional staff as simply "of no value".

 The 17th was deployed for the Battle of the Somme in July.
 It was engaged on the first day of the Somme, 1 July, where it supported the capture of Fricourt and lost 1,155 men killed or wounded.
 Following this, it was involved in the capture of Contalmaison and the capture of Mametz, and had taken a total of 4,771 casualties by the time it was relieved on 11 July.
 Many of these casualties stemmed from an unsuccessful attack on the "Quadrangle Trench Support" on 7 July; the division had captured the main trench system on 5 July and Pilcher ordered it to pause and prepare for a subsequent assault.
 However, he was over-ruled by higher command, who forced an attack the next night – which failed – followed by a daylight attack on 7 July, which Pilcher strongly protested but eventually acquiesced in.
 He ordered an attack with the minimal number of men necessary, assuming it would inevitably be doomed to failure and high casualties, which outraged his superiors.
-Pilcher later wrote that "It is very easy to sit a few miles in the rear and get credit for allowing men to be killed in an undertaking foredoomed to failure, but the part did not appeal to me and my protests against these useless attacks were not well received."
+Pilcher later wrote that: